 The chimney draft is created by the differences in temperature inside and outside the chimney.
 The higher the temperature within the chimney, the greater the draft.
-It is crucial, therefore, that the chimney is warmed up properly before closing the damper and limiting the combustion in the stove (a brick chimney takes longer to warm up than a steel chimney).
+It is therefore crucial that the chimney is heated well through before regulating the air supply and thus limiting the combustion in the stove (a brick chimney takes longer to warm up than a steel chimney).
 On days where the weather and wind conditions create insufficient draught inside the chimney, it is even more important to warm up the chimney as quickly as possible.
 The trick is to quickly get some flames going.
 Split the wood into extra fine pieces, use an extra firelighter, etc.